deyran/asp-net-maui/Microsoft/create-y-first-App/class04.md

 # [Use Stacks and Flex Layouts (4 of 18) | Building Apps with XAML and .NET MAUI](https://youtu.be/VJ2at_4ZiGE?si=H1QEOlaxLdPOT-lj)

-1. Add new row, HorizontalStackLayout and Buttons control
+1. In the MainPage.xaml file add new row, HorizontalStackLayout and Buttons control

 ```
 <Grid RowDefinitions="Auto, ..." ...>